fmorenopino/HeterogeneousHMM/README.md

 ## How a HMM works?

-In this library, we have developed several Hidden Markov Models.
+In this library, we have developed different implementation of the Hidden Markov Model.
 In the next section of this readme file we explain how to use then but, before that, we would like to briefly explain how a HMM works.
 To do so, we will use the Gaussian HMM, which manages the emission probabilities with a gaussian distribution, its block diagram is represented in the next figure:

  <p align="center">